DMIT-2018/Take-Home-Exercises-Sep-2023/LINQ-OLTP/Readme.md

 	#region Driver  //  3 Marks
 	try
 	{
-		//  Driver for calling method.
-		//	Testing (Show all test here.
-Comment out your code after runnning your tests)
+        //  The driver must, at minimum perform three different task.
+        //  Task 1

-		//	Before new employee and their skills
+        //  -   Add a new employee and register their skills (minimun of two skills).

-		//	After new employee and their skills
+        //  Task 2 update an employee and their skill list.

-		//	Before adding new skills to an existing employee
+        //  -   Updating their first or last name
+        //  -   Updating one existing skill

-		//	After adding new skills to an existing employee
+        //  -   adding a minimum of one new skill

+        //  Task 3 attempts to register new skills with invalid data that will trigger all the business in this exercise
+        //  Refer to business rules for all test cases

 	}
 	#endregion